 We’re back with another Plastic Canvas post!
 I know—didn’t I just write a plastic canvas post?
 Yes I did.
-However, in this post, I’m hoping to go into more detail about customizing and making the case look the way you want it to and not just what the pattern calls for, and what better example to use than our
+However, I’d like to go into more detail about customizing the case instead of just going with whatever the pattern calls for.
+And what better example to use than our

 Frozen Inspired Plastic Canvas Barbie Doll Case!

-Here is a brief list of materials called for in the Annie’s Attic pattern:
+Here is a list of the materials called for in the pattern: